- CLASS: Reptilia (Reptiles)

 All of our snake ambassadors take days off when feeling blue.
 Nope, they aren’t sad, but just about to shed their skin.
 “Blue” refers to the state of a snake’s skin right before shedding.
 Snakes have a scale covering their eyeball instead of an eyelid.
 When the skin loosens before a shed, the “eye scale” appears to be pale blue.
 The snake can’t see very well when blue, so we let him or her take it easy!

-The Todos Santos Island kingsnake Lampropeltis herrerae is at critical risk.
+The Todos Santos Island kingsnake Lamproprltis herrerae is at critical risk.
 Found on only one island, Isla Todos Santos, off the coast of Baja California, Mexico, the few snakes living there are often collected for the pet trade.

-The State of California considers the San Diego mountain kingsnake Lampropeltis zonata pulchra to be vulnerable.
+The state of California considers the San Diego mountain kingsnake Lampropeltis zonata pulchra to be vulnerable.
 California laws prevent the sale of native reptiles, but some snake collectors ignore the law and overcollect this snake.

 All snakes always seem to be under attack just for being snakes.
 Too many people think all snakes are dangerous and should be killed on sight.
 Yet snakes, especially our local kingsnakes and gopher snakes, are extremely important for controlling rodent populations.
 If you see one of these beautiful creatures while out jogging, hiking, or just relaxing in your garden, enjoy it and consider yourself lucky to be in the presence of a king!